 In contrast, there are several foods associated with reduced risk which are encouraged, including:

 green leafy vegetables

 Several dietary patterns are also highlighted as being associated with a reduced risk of Type 2 diabetes and poor glycaemic control.
 These patterns include:

-* DASH (Dietary Approaches to Stop Hypertension) –this is an eating pattern designed to reduce/prevent high blood pressure and is defined as being ‘higher in foods rich in potassium, calcium and magnesium…and lower in saturated fat, sodium, meats, sweets and sugar-sweetened beverages’
+DASH (Dietary Approaches to Stop Hypertension).
+This is an eating pattern designed to reduce/prevent high blood pressure.
+It is defined as being ‘higher in foods rich in potassium, calcium and magnesium…and lower in saturated fat, sodium, meats, sweets and sugar-sweetened beverages’.

 Unfortunately, there still seems to be an emphasis on the importance of total energy intake.
 For example, weight loss aims for overweight/obese individuals with Type 2 diabetes are instructed to be achieved by reducing calorie intake and increasing energy expenditure, i.e. ‘eat less, move more’.
-This focus on calories alone could be interpreted as being contradictory to their ‘one size does not fit all’ message and their statement that diet quality is more important for good health.
+This focus on calories alone could be interpreted as being contradictory to their ‘one size does not fit all’ message.
+And also their statement that diet quality is more important for good health.

 Overall, these guidelines are very positive and a step in the right direction to accepting that different dietary approaches, including low-carb and Mediterranean, can be beneficial to health!
 However, there are still several areas where improvements could be made, most notably the guidance around the different types of fats.